ATEX-Produktlinie

 – depending on explosive substance

-Explosive gases of some types of protection (EX i, EX d, Ex n) are subdivided into the following subgroups:
+Explosive gases, which are divided into the following subgroups for some types of ignition protection (EX i, EX d, Ex n):

 • IIA